What you will study

 - An ability to communicate with and learn from others in an online environment.

 - An ability to use feedback and self-reflection to improve own learning.

 Practical and professional skills:

 - An ability to plan, study and manage a sequence of work that meets a deadline.

 - Understanding of future study opportunities.

 This course has relevance for those interested in working in politics, the media, or journalism.
 It teaches skills including critical analysis, self-reflection, time management, and engaging in forums.

-Expert, confidential learner support is available when you need it from a learning adviser, who will respond to you directly.
+Expert, confidential learner support is available when you need it from a Study Adviser, who will respond to you directly.
 Other support is available via the course forum, StudentHome website and computing helpdesk.

 If you have a disability

 The module is delivered online/onscreen and the material is visually rich, using video and audio.
 Descriptions of visual elements (including transcripts) will be provided where appropriate.
 Visually impaired students may therefore find an external study helper useful in order to achieve some learning outcomes.